auareyou/auareyou/README.md

 - ✨ Gradients and bold colors
 - 📻 Podcasts: True Crime obsessed, The Read, 99% Invisible and Keep it
 - 📸 Photography

+Oh! and I write a weekly newsletter about curiosity and the journey of learning. https://auareyou.substack.com/